 How to Point the Fork to a Specific Simulation

-At some point, you may want to reset the Fork and discard all transactions and state changes incurred from your simulations.
-We can do this by updating the “head” of the Fork.
-The head is a reference to a Simulation on top of which new Simulations are done.
-Effectively, it points to the last executed Simulation.
+At some point, you may want to reset your Fork and discard all transactions and state changes resulting from your simulations.
+You can do this by updating the “head” of the Fork.
+The head is a reference to a simulation on top of which new simulations are done.
+Effectively, it points to the last executed simulation.

-In this example, we’ll move where the head points, so we’re literally “removing” or “forgetting” transactions that had happened since that particular Simulation.
+In this example, we’ll move where the head points, so we’re literally “removing” or “forgetting” transactions that happened since that particular simulation.
 In other words, we’re going back in time:

 API Typescript